 Since the late 1960’s, the National Electric Code has required ground fault circuit protection in many areas; each revision cycle seems to add new requirements.
 The requirements for personnel protection in bathrooms, construction sites and for most outdoor mounted outlets has greatly reduced the number of deaths by electrocution.
 More recent versions have added requirements for equipment protection, which are designed to prevent damage from phase to earth faults.

-Monitoring a three phase circuit for ground fault current requires more than comparing the hot and neutral loads.
-NK Technologies’ sensors monitor all current carrying conductors at the same time.
+Monitoring a three-phase circuit for ground fault current requires more than comparing the hot and neutral loads.
+NK Technologies’ relays monitor all current carrying conductors at the same time.
 If more current is used at the load than is being returned to the source, there is earth leakage.
 This leakage can be detected by using our extremely sensitive ground fault detection products.

-Ground Fault Sensors Can Prevent Costly Shutdowns in Industrial Processes
+Ground Fault Protection Can Prevent Costly Shutdowns in Industrial Processes

-NK Technologies’ ground fault sensors allow the system designer to choose what the sensor output will do if a fault to ground is sensed.
+NK Technologies’ ground fault relays allow the system designer to choose what the relay output will do if a fault to ground is sensed.
 The output contact can be selected to close, operating a shunt trip circuit breaker, or a contact can open the circuit to a contactor coil.
 Both would shut down the monitored load.